Junjun1guo/PEERMotionFormatProcess-with-Python/README.md

 ## Tutorials
 ### Preparing:
 1. save downloaded motions to file-downLoadPeerMotion
 2. save the names of the files (.AT2) to FileName.txt
+### Process:
+run earthquakeRecordProcess.py
 ### Output:
 1. Acceleration (g),velcocity(cm/s) and dispplacemnt(cm) of each records in EW, NS and UD directions
 2. The point number of each record (MotonLength.txt)